smartmeio/arancino-core-samd21/README.md

   License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA
 ```

+Arduino and Atmel are trademarks of their respective owners.